Updated: Oct 23

 · Eating, drinking (other than a cup of coffee or tea) or smoking on camera

-· Looking at your phone or laptop
+· Looking at your phone or laptop when someone else is speaking

 · Leaving the frame without explaining why